 - T1: hypointense compared to renal cortex 14

 - hyperintense compared to renal cortex

 - may demonstrate hypointense central stellate scar

-May demonstrate a spoke wheel pattern, of peripheral circumferential vessels penetrating towards the center of the lesion, which again, although characteristic of oncocytomas, may also be seen in renal cell carcinomas.
+May demonstrate a spoke wheel pattern, of peripheral circumferential vessels penetrating towards the centre of the lesion, which again, although characteristic of oncocytomas, may also be seen in renal cell carcinomas.

-During the capillary phase the tumour demonstrates a homogenous blush, similar to normal renal parenchyma, lacking the 'bizarre' vascularity typically seen in RCCs 7,9,12.
-A lucent avascular rim may be seen due to the compressed pseudocapsule 12.
+During the capillary phase, the tumour demonstrates a homogeneous blush, similar to normal renal parenchyma, lacking the 'bizarre' vascularity typically seen in RCCs 7,9,12.
+A lucent avascular rim may be seen due to the compressed pseudo capsule 12.

 Treatment and prognosis

 Although renal oncocytomas are benign lesions and metastases are extremely uncommon 6,13, as they cannot be confidently pre-operatively distinguished from renal cell carcinomas, they are surgically resected.
 If the diagnosis is suspected pre-operatively then renal sparing surgery can be performed.

 General imaging differential considerations include